Omisore76/Body_Mass_Index_Calculator/README.md

 3) run the script by entering the command below into your terminal.
 ```
-bash Advanced_System_Report.sh
+bash Body_Mass_Index.sh
 ```

-4)Finally, choose a number based on the system information you need.
+4)Finally, enter your height and weight when prompted.

 Thank you!